SOP Training Matrix

 A training matrix is a cross-reference of personnel and controlled documents.
 On one axis, you have team members.
 On the other, you have SOPs, policies, and work instructions.
 Each cell shows the training status: whether the person has been trained on that document, which revision they trained on, and whether they are current.

-For medical device teams operating under ISO 13485 or FDA QMSR, the training matrix is one of the most frequently requested audit artifacts.
+For medical device teams operating under ISO 13485 clause 6.2 training record requirements or FDA QMSR Subpart D documentation requirements, the training matrix is one of the most frequently requested audit artifacts.
 It gives auditors an immediate snapshot of your training program — who is current, who is overdue, and whether retraining happened when procedures were updated.

 The matrix itself is not a regulatory requirement in the way that training records are.
 But it is the most efficient way to demonstrate that your training program is organized and current.
 Auditors request it because reviewing individual records one at a time is slow.
 A well-maintained matrix answers most training questions in seconds.